firstdraft/guides/deploying-to-heroku.md

      ![](/assets/deployed.png)

- 1. If you visit the URL that Heroku gave you, you will likely see an error:
+ 1. If you visit the URL that Heroku gave you, you might see an error, due to migrations pending:

      ![](/assets/migrations pending.png)